-At March 31, 2023, we had reduced the carrying value of our nonperforming loans to the estimated fair value of such loans of \$28.7 million.
-The adjustment to reduce the carrying value of such nonperforming loans to the estimated fair value consisted of \$11.4 million of allowance for loan loss allocations.
+At September 30, 2023, we had reduced the carrying value of our nonperforming loans to the estimated fair value of such loans of \$54.8 million.
+The adjustment to reduce the carrying value of such nonperforming loans to the estimated fair value consisted of \$13.4 million of allowance for loan loss allocations.

-At March 31, 2023 and December 31, 2022 substandard loans not designated as nonperforming, nonaccrual or 90 days past due, totaled \$61.0 million and \$52.5 million, respectively.
-No loans were designated as doubtful or loss at March 31, 2023 or December 31, 2022.
-Included in substandard loans not deemed as nonperforming, nonaccrual or 90 days or more past due at March 31, 2023 and December 31, 2022 was a single credit at our Real Estate Specialties Group that was downgraded to substandard during the fourth quarter of 2019.
-This credit, which is collateralized by a lot development and townhouse construction project near Lake Tahoe, California, had an outstanding balance of \$45.8 million at March 31, 2023 and \$41.8 million at December 31, 2022.
-This credit was not past due at March 31, 2023 or December 31, 2022.
+At September 30, 2023 and December 31, 2022 substandard loans not designated as nonperforming, nonaccrual or 90 days past due, totaled \$52.6 million and \$52.5 million, respectively.
+No loans were designated as doubtful or loss at September 30, 2023 or December 31, 2022.
+Included in substandard loans not deemed as nonperforming, nonaccrual or 90 days or more past due at September 30, 2023 and December 31, 2022 was a single credit originated by our Real Estate Specialties Group ("RESG").
+This credit consisted of a \$56 million commitment that has been substandard accrual since 2019 and is collateralized by a lot development and a townhouse construction project near Lake Tahoe, California.
+This credit was not past due at September 30, 2023 or December 31, 2022.